singh-man/books/crackingTheCoding/17_hard.md

 ---

 We will assume for this question that it doesn't matter whether word1 or word2 appears first.
-This is a ques­tion you should ask your interviewer.
+This is a question you should ask your interviewer.

 To solve  this  problem, we  can  traverse the  file just  once.
 We remember throughout our  traversal where we've  last  seen word1 and word2, storing the locations in location1 and  location2.
 If the current locations are better than our best known location, we update the best locations.